JetBrains/kotlin-web-site/pages/docs/reference/coding-conventions.md

 ## Functions vs Properties

-In some cases functions with no arguments might be interchangeable with read-only properties.
+In some cases, functions with no arguments might be interchangeable with read-only properties.
 Although the semantics are similar, there are some stylistic conventions on when to prefer one to another.

 Prefer a property over a function when the underlying algorithm: